capgeminiMelli/salesforceTraining/Product Bundles.md

 *Options are the glue that holds together the lead product with all of the followers, like the laser printer and its accessories.*

+### Bundle Contents
+A bundle product contains several records.

+-   **A bundle parent**: The parent product is the bundle itself.
+-  **Options**: These products in the bundle contribute to the bundle price.
+You can consider these children of the bundle parent.
+An option doesn’t contribute to the bundle price if you select its Bundled checkbox.
+-   **Features:** A feature is a group of options.
+You can use the Min Options and Max Options fields to define selection restrictions for objects in the same feature, such as “pick one or more” or “pick 3 of 5.”
+-   **[[Option constraints]]**: Use constraints to control how users select options together.
+-   **[[Configuration attribute]]**: A field and picklist shown above or below the list of product options.
+This field targets all options containing the same field and applies its value to all those fields.

 ## Bundles of All Shapes and Sizes

 Creating a quote means choosing products, and some products must be sold with other products.
 This fact brings us to a central concept in Salesforce CPQ: the bundle.
 A bundle is simply a group of products we know should be sold together.
 When the sales rep chooses to sell the bundle, all the related products come along for the ride.
 There are three types of bundles.
 We use a food analogy to describe each type.